WilsonSayresLab/PopInf/Prep_Reference_Panel/README.md

 ```
 cd /path/to/snakefile/directory/
-source activate popInf
+source activate PopInf
 snakemake -j 15 --cluster "sbatch -n 2 -t 96:00:00"
 ```

-After snakemake has completed, you can move onto running popInf.
+After snakemake has completed, you can move onto running PopInf.
 Make sure the vcf file for the samples with unknown ancestry are also separated by chromosome.